cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-dopamine.md

 ::: warning

-As this jailbreak is fundamentally different from how most other jailbreaks have been in the past, you will run into issues with tweak compatibility.
+As this jailbreak is fundamentally different from how most other jailbreaks have been in the past, you will run into issues with tweak compatibility - these will improve over time, however.

 :::